Polyfrost/VanillaHUD/README.md

 ## Scoreboard / sidebar specific customization:
 - Whether to show score points
+  - Some servers use the numbers for legitimate purposes, and it makes no sense to hide the numbers in those scenarios.
+VanillaHUD lets you keep the numbers if the numbers are not consecutive.
 - Whether to keep scoreboard title

+## Tablist specific customization:
+- Whether to enable animations when opening / closing tab
+- How many players show in tab
+- Whether tab should be opened via toggle / key press
+- Whether to show header / footer
+- Whether the user should show at the top
+- Whether to show the player's head or ping
+- Whether ping should be displayed as a number or an icon
+- Whether to hide ping if it is 0 or 1

 ## Links and support
 * Did you run into a bug?
 [Open a bug report](https://polyfrost.org/discord)